 Ingestion Rate (IR) - fish ingestion rates of individuals in a population vary greatly and health risks increase with higher ingestion rates.
 The EPA has identified a value of eight ounces (0.227 kg) of fish fillet per 154 pound (70 kg) as an average weekly meal size for adults for the general populations (EPA, 2000).
-Nebraska utilizes the eight ounce average (0.227 kg).
+Nebraska utilizes the eight-ounce average (0.227 kg).

 Contaminant Absorption Factor (AF) - suggests how much of a contaminant, once ingested, is absorbed in the human body.
 Nebraska conservatively uses a factor of 1.0, reflecting complete absorption (i.e., no contaminant loss through storage, cooking, or excretion).
 Contaminant reduction factors are used by several states (including most Great Lakes States) to reduce PCB concentrations based on meal preparation procedures.
-All of the states that use reduction factors apply a 50% reduction for PCBs due to removal via filleting away fatty tissue and cooking in a way which allows fat to drip away from the flesh (i.e., grilling, broiling).
-Some states also apply reduction factors for dioxins and DDT.
+All of the states that use reduction factors apply a 50% reduction for PCBs due to removal via filleting away fatty tissue and cooking in a way that allows fat to drip away from the flesh (i.e., grilling, broiling).